Subscribe to our newsletter!

 By exploring these questions, PERFECO aims to provide insights and solutions for a more sustainable and economically viable agricultural sector.

 One of the key challenges of the agroecological transition lies in defining economic frameworks that support this shift.
-At the farm level, this first involves rethinking how economic performance is designed and assessed, adopting more holistic, long-term approaches that integrate social and environmental dimensions; it then entails designing and supporting economic models that are integrated within value chains and effective within this broader perspective.
+At the farm level, this involves rethinking how long-term economic performance is assessed and designing effective business models within this broader perspective.

 Edwige Fain, ISARA